Main languages: Swahili, English, local languages

 Updated January 2018.

-Muslims for Human Rights (operates as a program of the Kenya Human Rights Commission)
+- Muslims for Human Rights (operates as a programme of the Kenya Human Rights Commission)

 Minority based and advocacy organisations